Date: 11 July 2017. Summertime Computer Woes.

 vinegar cuts grease and makes the lids adhere better.
 That is

-something I'm going to try with the next batch of chicken I process.
+something I am going to try with the next batch of chicken I process.

 Preppers ashore are real